lbpapers/lbp-poc/_posts/ad2000/1998-02-18-the-arabian-peninsula-an-opening-at-the-heart-of-the-1040-window.md

 <blockquote class="aside">
   <p><strong>Yemen</strong><br>
-Yemen occupies the southern tip of the Arabian Penninsula.
+Yemen occupies the southern tip of the Arabian Peninsula.
 The varied topography includes hot costal plains, cool mountains and scorching deserts.
 Yemen's economy is agricultural and pastoral, with increasing export of oil.
 Until 1990, the widely differing North and South were separate nations.
 Unification brought ideological and even military clashes between the more fundamentalist North and more liberal South.
-Islam is the state religion, yet the North and South disagree as to the status of reglious freedom; the North favors Islamic fundamentalism and the South wants a more moderate stance.</p>
+Islam is the state religion, yet the North and South disagree as to the status of religious freedom; the North favors Islamic fundamentalism and the South wants a more moderate stance.</p>
 </blockquote>

 <p><strong>Global prayer focus on the Arabian Peninsula is increasing dramatically</strong> - Christians within the Peninsula comment: "We have seen great gains in the last five years in this part of the Middle East.
 More people are praying for this part of the world than ever before in history!
 That gives us confidence, and a spiritual mandate to enter and be fruitful in the land.
 With this kind of heavenly prayer cover we know the Arabs who we care about so much will have a chance to hear.
 Your prayers continue with our servants on the ground led by the Holy Spirit to set the people free!"</p>